SuperOfficeDocs/superoffice-docs/user-guide/en/company/create.md

 ## Duplicates

-If you try to enter a company that is similar to one that is already in SuperOffice CRM, the **Duplicates** dialog appears, asking you if you want to continue working with the current record or go to one of the records listed at the bottom of the dialog.
-This is to prevent you from unintentionally registering an existing company.
-See [Duplicates][2].
+If you try to enter a company that is similar to one that is already in SuperOffice CRM, the **Duplicates** dialog appears, to prevent you from [unintentionally registering an existing company][2].
+Choose if you want to continue working with the current record or go to one of the records listed at the bottom of the dialog.

 [!include[Tip](../includes/tip-open-website.md)]